Phil Rickman

-Phil Rickman (also known under the pen names of Thom Madley and Will Kingdom) is a British author of supernatural and mystery novels.
+Phil Rickman (6 March 1950 – 29 October 2024), also known under the pen names Thom Madley and Will Kingdom, was a British author of supernatural and mystery novels.

 Biography

-Rickman was born in Lancashire in the north of England and worked as a journalist for BBC World Service TV and BBC Radio 4.
-He published his first book, Candlenight, in 1991, and began his Merrily Watkins in 1998.
-In 2010, he began the John Dee Papers series, which focuses on the Welsh mathematician and astrologer, John Dee.
+Rickman was born on 6 March 1950 in Lancashire and worked as a journalist for BBC World Service TV and BBC Radio 4.
+He published his first book, Candlenight, in 1991, and began his Merrily Watkins series in 1998.
+In 2010, he began the John Dee Papers series, which focused on the English mathematician and astrologer, John Dee.

-Rickman has also worked on several music albums based upon his books and has helped write many of the albums' songs.
-He has lived in Wales most of his life and now resides (as of 2020) with his wife in Hay-on-Wye.
+Rickman also worked on several music albums based upon his books and helped write many of the albums' songs.
+He lived in Wales for most of his life and resided in Hay-on-Wye with his wife as of 2020.

-In his writing, Rickman states that he performs research into the folklore, religion, and supernatural themes of his books, citing that "If I can't believe it, it doesn't go in".
-He has also voiced his unhappiness over his earlier critics which labeled him a horror writer.
-He states that he felt that the books did not fit neatly within that genre.
+Rickman researched the folklore, religion, and supernatural themes of his books, saying "If I can't believe it, it doesn't go in".
+He also voiced his unhappiness over his earlier critics which labeled him a horror writer.
+He said that he felt that the books did not fit neatly within that genre.

+Rickman died on 29 October 2024, aged 74.